 "It doesn't matter who the client is, or what industry I'm designing for.
 I'm the one responsible for just how good, how interesting and how successful the result will be."

-For more expert tips and pro techniques for taking your design career to the next level, see Computer Arts issue 250 - a stunning special issue with a free gift of 30 fonts worth over £70.
+For more expert tips and pro techniques for taking your design career to the next level, see Computer Arts issue 250.